 Harvey [1991], Durbin and Koopman [2001], Petris et al. [2009] and many others have advocated the use of Kalman filters for time series forecasting.
-The "local linear trend" model decomposes the time series into three components: a level, a local linear trend, and an error term.
-The parameters of the model can be estimated using maximum likelihood or Bayesian techniques and forecasts can be made using a Kalman filter.
+The "basic structural model" decomposes the time series into four components: a level, a local trend, seasonal effects and an error term.
+The model described here drops the seasonal effect for simplicity and adds a regression component; it called a "local linear trend model with regressors."

-This "local linear trend model" is a stochastic generalization of the classic constant-trend regression model,
+This model is a stochastic generalization of the classic constant-trend regression model,